The Sorry Plight of the Human Male

 "I'd love to, Davie!
 Just jump up on my lap."

-She may not be able to tie as neat a knot as you can, but you will soon learn there is more in life than well-tied cravats.
+She may not be able to tie as neat a knot as you can, but you will soon (concluded on page 110)Sorry Plight(continued from page 48) learn there is more in life than well-tied cravats.

 Be Demonstrative